 “Creating,” said jazz great Charlie Mingus, “makes the complicated simple.”

-The enduring results on which civilization rests (art, music, literature, science, etc…) were not solutions to problems.
-They were creations that someone loved enough to bring into being.
+Looking at history, we see that the enduring results on which civilization rests (art, music, literature…) were not primarily solutions to problems.
+They were creations someone loved enough to bring into being.

 “All the great things,” said Robert Frost, “are done for their own sake.”